awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-sql-clustering.md

-# Best Practices and Recommendations for SQL Server Clustering in EC2<a name="aws-sql-clustering"></a>
+# Best practices and recommendations for SQL Server clustering on EC2<a name="aws-sql-clustering"></a>

 SQL Always On clustering offers high availability without the requirement for shared storage\.
 The list of practices in this topic, in addition to the prerequisites listed at [Prerequisites, Restrictions, and Recommendations for Always On availability groups](https://msdn.microsoft.com/en-us/library/ff878487.aspx), can help you get the best results when operating a SQL Server Always On cluster on AWS\.
 The practices listed in this topic also offer a method to gather logs\.